aiza14n/Roadmap-Day-1-Task/README.md

 # OBJECTS AND ITS INTERNAL REPRESENTATION IN JAVASCRIPT

-## What Is Mean by Object In JavaScrpit ?
+## What Is Meant by Object In JavaScrpit ?
  In JavaScript, objects are a fundamental data type that allows you to store and organize data.
 They are used to represent and manipulate real-world entities by bundling related properties and methods together.

 ## The internal representation of objects in JavaScript is based on key-value pairs.